Dakevid/netmonpkgs/README.md

 - **decrypto**: NEMEA module for detection of cryptomining, based on libnemea++ and libwif.

+- **telemetry**: Library designed for the collection and processing of telemetry data.

 ## NixOS Modules

 This repository includes the following NixOS modules: